Bloomingdale Insane Asylum: History

 In the 1880s, with the city expanding northward, the trustees of the New York Hospital began to sell parts of the Asylum's land to various institutions, including the Leake and Watts Orphan Asylum on the campus of what is now the Cathedral of St. John the Divine.
 The trustees of Columbia College, now Columbia University, bought the bulk of the Bloomingdale Asylum property in 1892 and began planning the construction of a new campus.
 Some of the property was purchased by The Juilliard School and served as its campus until 1969.
 The Manhattan School of Music currently occupies the property on Claremont Avenue.

 In 1889, the Bloomingdale Asylum moved to a new campus in White Plains, New York.
-The campus was renamed the Payne Whitney Psychiatric Clinic, after Payne Whitney (March 20, 1876 – May 25, 1927) bequeathed a large gift to New York Hospital specifically for mental health.
+The campus was renamed the Payne Whitney Psychiatric Clinic, after Payne Whitney (1876–1927) bequeathed a large gift to New York Hospital specifically for mental health.
 Whitney was an American businessman and member of the influential Whitney family.

-Today the campus is known as NewYork-Presbyterian Westchester Behavioral Health Center after the 1998 merger of NewYork and Presbyterian Hospitals.
+Today the campus is known as NewYork-Presbyterian Westchester Behavioral Health after the 1998 merger of New York and Presbyterian Hospitals.
 The historical records of the Bloomingdale Asylum are housed in the Medical Center Archives of the Weill Cornell Medical Library.

 Columbia University occupied several buildings forming the old asylum in the early years.
 The last building erected on the Bloomingdale Asylum's Morningside Heights campus was the Macy Villa, a gabled, brick building with white trim, which was designed by architect Ralph Townsend to resemble a private home for the comfort of wealthy gentlemen afflicted with mental illnesses, and donated by William H. Macy in 1885.
 It is the only building from the old asylum that survives.
 It has had a number of uses over the years, but is now known as Buell Hall and houses La Maison Française.

 The American artist Charles Deas was institutionalized at the asylum from 1848 until his death in 1867.